Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Competition of timescales

 \section{Competition of timescales}

 Equation~\ref{eq:arrhenius_rate_law} implies a characteristic stress scale, The Arrhenius activation rate is of order $1/\tau$ when $x \le x_c(T)$.
 The first two natural timescales to equate are

 which sets the mechanical yielding timescale for a site with residual stress $x_c$ to the thermal yielding time for a site at or below $x_c$.
-This relation defines the orange line dividing regions 1 and 5 from 2, 3 and 4 in Fig.~\ref{fig:phase_diagram}.
-For simulations with $\dot{x}$ above this orange line, thermal effects are minimal, since even sites with $x<x_c$ are driven to mechanical failure at $x=0$ before thermal activation can occur.
-For even higher shearing rates, when $\dot{x}\tau = 1$, sites injected at $x=1$ yield within a single plastic timescale, creating a ``mechanical fluid'' in region 6.
+This relation defines the orange line

+dividing regions 1 and 5 from 2, 3 and 4 in Fig.~\ref{fig:phase_diagram}.
+For simulations above this orange line with $\dot{x} > \xdotc(T)$, thermal effects are minimal, since even sites with $x<x_c$ are driven to mechanical failure at $x=0$ before thermal activation can occur. \dkdel{For even higher shearing rates, when $\dot{x}\tau = 1$, sites injected at $x=1$ yield within a single plastic timescale, creating a ``mechanical fluid'' in region 6.}